Dallas Road Community Primary School

 Safeguarding

-Safeguarding the children at Dallas Road Community Primary is of upmost priority to staff and governors.
+Safeguarding children at Dallas Road Community Primary is of upmost priority to staff and governors.
 Some of the things we do to ensure that children, staff and visitors are safe in our school are:

 • Rigorous procedures and policies are in place to keep all children safe